 The following information is presented to assist the reader in comparing actual results with budgetary amounts.
-The general fund budgetary highlights can be found on page 27.
+The general fund budgetary highlights can be found as listed on table of contents of this report.

-The total revenue stayed about the same in comparison with the prior year.
-The actual revenues exceeded budgeted revenues by \$36,333.
-The budgeted expenditures exceeded actual expenditures by \$28,820.
+The actual revenues exceeded budgeted revenues by \$197,961.
+The budgeted expenditures exceeded actual expenditures by \$2,184.